Summary: In this tutorial, you will learn about PL/SQL exceptions and how to write exception handlers to handle exceptions.

 are exceptions.

-When an exception occurs in the executable section, the execution of the current block stops, and control transfers to the exception handling section.
+When an exception occurs in the executable section, the execution of the current block stops, and control transfers to the exception handling section:

-If the exception e1
+- If the exception

-runs.
-If the exception e2
+runs. - If the exception

 runs.

-After an exception handler executes, control transfers to the next statement of the enclosing block.
-If there is no enclosing block, then the control returns to the invoker if the exception handler is in a subprogram or host environment (SQL Developer or SQL*Plus) if the exception handler is in an anonymous block.
+If there is no enclosing block, the control returns to the invoker if the exception handler is in a subprogram or host environment (SQL Developer or SQL*Plus) or an anonymous block.

-If an exception occurs but there is no exception handler, then the exception propagates, which we will discuss in the unhandled exception propagation tutorial.
+If an exception occurs but there is no exception handler, the exception propagates, which we will discuss in the unhandled exception propagation tutorial.

-PL/SQL exception examples
+PL/SQL exception examples #

 Let’s take some examples of handling exceptions.

-PL/SQL NO_DATA_FOUND exception example
+PL/SQL NO_DATA_FOUND exception example #

 DECLARE